mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 To prevent overly difficult tracking on the Dungeon Master's part, if two or more different doors are opened at once, any subsequent doors open to rooms on the same floor as the first door opened.
 This connection persists until all doors are closed.

 The ghosts are unaffected by this room randomization as they can bypass the doors and phase through the walls.
-Additionally, a creature attuned to the Mariner's Bow and looking through its scope is able to open a door to its correct room, allowing others to follow them inside.
+Additionally, a creature Attuned to the Mariner's Bow and looking through its scope is able to open a door to its correct room, allowing others to follow them inside.
 Otherwise, all doors, walls, ceilings, and floors are magically protected and strengthened such that creatures are unable to destroy them or magically pass through them.

 ## House layout